dmiten/pomelo-quiz/README.md

 https://glitch.com/edit/#!/battle-soldier

-*and run it too if you provide your own URI for mongo DB in .env file and change related settings in lib/db/mongoose.js
+*and run it too if you provide your own URI for mongo DB in .env file (in case of local installation config.json used for set mongo URI)

 **Keep in mind that some time will be needed for start app instance @glitch.com

-In case of local installation you have to provide information about mongo in config.json

 You can populate mongo base with data from this file by execute
 ```
-generateData.js
+node generateData.js
 ```

 Postman's collections (for local and glitch.com) and environment are included in solution.